Greeley Estates: The Narrow Road/Devil Son (2012–2013)

 Greeley Estates explained that the album they intend to release this fall will in fact come in two parts, each with seven songs: The Narrow Road, on November 20, 2012, and Devil Son, on April 9, 2013.
 They are releasing both albums entirely independently without a record label.
 They released a single, "Lot Lizards," from The Narrow Road on October 25.
 On October 30 they released another new song from The Narrow Road online for one day only called, "Die."
 On November 13, another new song from The Narrow Road was released entitled, "Head Underwater" which will be the first official single, and will see an upcoming music video.
 The music video for the song "Head Underwater" premiered on Alternative Press on February 12, 2013.
 The first song to appear from Devil Son was "Turn The Night Away" released on April 2, 2013.
 On April 5, 2013 the music video for the song "Marionette" premiered on YouTube.

 Calling All the Hopeless and breakup (2016–2018)

 On September 14, 2015 Greeley Estates posted "Working on new music!!
 We will keep you posted on the progress of the record." to the band's Facebook page, this was followed by a post on December 2, 2015 stating "New Greeley Record coming 2016!"

 The band released a new EP entitled Calling All the Hopeless on 27 June 2017.

 On 3 December 2018, the band announced it would be playing its final show later that month.
 On 21 December 2018 the band played its final show.

 Reunion show

-On July 14, 2025, the band announced a reunion show at The Van Buren in Phoenix, AZ on September 13 as part of Scary Kids Scaring Kids' Maps Written in Water album release show.
+On July 14, 2025, the band announced a reunion show at The Van Buren in Phoenix, Arizona, on September 13 as part of Scary Kids Scaring Kids' Maps Written in Water album release show.